Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Colorado Performance Insights

-- The Buffaloes have a +316 scoring differential, topping opponents by 10.2 points per game.
-They're putting up 68.8 points per game to rank 113th in college basketball and are allowing 58.6 per outing to rank 45th in college basketball.
+- The Buffaloes' +316 scoring differential (outscoring opponents by 10.2 points per game) is a result of scoring 68.8 points per game (111th in college basketball) while giving up 58.6 per outing (45th in college basketball).

-- In conference matchups, Colorado puts up fewer points per contest (65.9) than its season average (68.8).
+- On offense, Colorado is averaging 65.9 points per game this season in conference contests.
+As a comparison, its overall average (68.8 points per game) is 2.9 PPG higher.

-- The Buffaloes are posting 74.1 points per game this year when playing at home, which is nine more points than they're averaging away from home (65.1).
+- Offensively, the Buffaloes have played better in home games this season, putting up 74.1 points per game, compared to 65.1 per game away from home.

-- Colorado surrenders 59.2 points per game in home games this year, compared to 59.3 when playing on the road.

-- The Buffaloes' offense has been worse over their last 10 games, putting up 64.6 points a contest compared to the 68.8 they've averaged this season.
+- The Buffaloes' offense has been worse over their last 10 games, scoring 64.6 points a contest compared to the 68.8 they've averaged this year.

 Middle Tennessee Performance Insights

-- The Lady Raiders outscore opponents by 17.1 points per game (posting 73.8 points per game, 42nd in college basketball, and allowing 56.7 per contest, 24th in college basketball) and have a +550 scoring differential.
+- The Lady Raiders are outscoring opponents by 17.1 points per game, with a +550 scoring differential overall.
+They put up 73.8 points per game (42nd in college basketball) and give up 56.7 per outing (24th in college basketball).

-- The Lady Raiders are posting 76.6 points per contest over their previous 10 games, which is 2.8 more than their average for the season (73.8).
+- The Lady Raiders are putting up 76.6 points per contest in their previous 10 games, which is 2.8 more than their average for the season (73.8).

 © 2023 Data Skrive.
 All rights reserved.